AndreasFranke5/Cpp-Skovde/README.md

 Programs written in C++.

-Part of the course `Programming Fundamentals with C++ G1N` at University of Skövde.
+Part of the course `IT120G Programming Fundamentals with C++ G1N` at University of Skövde.